zanderson3j/dark_arts/README.md

 After a piece of malware put lots of malware on the Android Market, Google removed malicious apps from phones remotely and from the store.
 The fix that involved loading security updates to phones remotely was then of course exploited itself.

-Looking at Android, Android does sandboxing diferent than linux in that each application gets its own sandbox with its own (different) user ids.
-The virtual machines are designed to be more efficeint with memory and power.
+Looking at Android, Android does sandboxing different than linux in that each application gets its own sandbox with its own (different) user ids.
+The virtual machines are designed to be more efficient with memory and power.
 The Android runtime uses ELF files.

 Android Components:
 * Activities - These are single screen UIs.
 Each page of an app is a different activity.
 * Services - Background processes without a UI and doesn't require user interaction.
 * Broadcast Receivers - Gets system wide broadcast announcements such as when a text message is received.
 * Content Providers - Manages data that is shared across apps such contacts.
-This is one of the oficial ways Android allows inter process communication.
+This is one of the official ways Android allows inter process communication.
 The others are intents, which are messages shared between apps such as starting an activity), and binder, which is one process calling a routine in another process.

 The Android Manifest file declares app permissions, states the minimum required android api version, lists the components (activities, services, etc), and the hardware/software features required by the app.
 This is a great thing to look at to understand what an app is doing in static analysis.
 It also has the java package name which is a unique identifier.